-ABC News will be chronicling the experience of Alaa Ali Alali, a 48-year-old single mother who fled war-torn Aleppo in 2012 with her 14-year-old son, as she tries to navigate her way to the U.S. as a Syrian refugee following President Donald Trump's executive order, which banned Syrian refugees indefinitely from entering the country.
+ABC News has been chronicling the experience of Alaa Ali Alali, a 48-year-old single mother who fled war-torn Aleppo in 2012 with her 14-year-old son, as she tried to navigate her way to the U.S. as a Syrian refugee following President Donald Trump's executive order from January, which banned Syrian refugees indefinitely from entering the country.
 She had been cleared to come to the U.S. in February, but the executive order threw that into limbo.
-She will share her journey through videos, text messages and phone calls.
+A month ago, federal judges suspended the executive order and Alali arrived in the U.S. on Feb.
+22. She shares her journey through videos, text messages and phone calls.

 Once again, Alali's travel to the U.S. has been postponed.
 She said the International Organization for Migration had told her to prepare for travel tomorrow, but today the organization informed her that she will not be traveling as planned.
 IOM declined to comment.
 A spokesperson for the U.S. State Department told ABC News the department was not able to provide information on specific resettlement cases to the media.